voltrue2/gracenode/README.md

 In order to make use of this option, your application must be running in `cluster-mode`.

+**What does reload do exactly?**

+- `reload` option of daemon instructs the application master process to swap the `worker` processes with new proccesses one after another.
+- It ensures that there is always at least one `worker` process avaialable, so that your application never experiences down time.
+- It uses `SIGHUP` signal as the command to `reload` application `worker` processes.
+- `master` process of the application does **NOT** `reload`.

 ***

 ####To list the currently running daemon processes: